-1. Looked after Catholic children or looked after children in the care of Catholic families and previously looked after Catholic children who have been adopted or who have become the subject of a residence or guardianship order. (see Notes a, e)
+1. Looked after Catholic children or looked after children in the care of Catholic families, looked after Catholic children who have been adopted or who have become the subject of a residence or guardianship order and Catholic children who appear (to the admissions authority) to have been in state care outside of England and cease to be in state care outside of England as a result of being adopted. (see Notes a, e)

-2. Catholic children with a sibling on roll at Margaret Roper School in September 2022.
-A baptismal certificate or evidence of reception into the Catholic Church must accompany the Supplementary Information Form. (see Note a,c)

-3. Other Catholic children.
-A baptismal certificate or evidence of reception into the Catholic Church must accompany the Supplementary Information Form. (see Note a)

-4. Other looked after children and other previously looked after children who have been adopted or who have become the subject of a residence or guardianship order. (see Note e)

-5. Children enrolled in the catechumenate.
-Evidence of enrolment in the catechumenate will be required.

-6. Children who are members of Eastern Orthodox Churches.
-Evidence of baptism will be required.

-7. Children of families who are members of other Christian denominations that are part of Churches Together in England.
-Evidence of baptism (or dedication) provided by a priest or minister of a designated place of worship will be required.

-8. Children who are members of other faiths.
-Evidence of membership of the faith provided by a priest, minister or religious leader of a designated place of worship will be required.

-9. Any other children.
+Caring, Learning and Achieving together as part of God's Family

+- 2. Catholic children with a sibling on roll at Margaret Roper School in September 2022.
+A baptismal certificate or evidence of reception into the Catholic Church must accompany the Supplementary Information Form. (see Note a,c) - 3.
+Other Catholic children.
+A baptismal certificate or evidence of reception into the Catholic Church must accompany the Supplementary Information Form. (see Note a) - 4.
+Other looked after children and other previously looked after children who have been adopted or who have become the subject of a residence or guardianship order, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted (see Note e) - 5.
+Children not meeting criteria 1-4 who have a sibling on roll at Margaret Roper School in September 2022. (see Note c) - 6.
+Children enrolled in the catechumenate.
+Evidence of enrolment in the catechumenate will be required. - 7.
+Children who are members of Eastern Orthodox Churches.
+Evidence of baptism will be required. - 8.
+Children of families who are members of other Christian denominations that are part of Churches Together in England.
+Evidence of baptism (or dedication) provided by a priest or minister of a designated place of worship will be required. - 9.
+Children who are members of other faiths.
+Evidence of membership of the faith provided by a priest, minister or religious leader of a designated place of worship will be required. - 10.
+Any other children.